 You can also use calming products like a pheromone spray or diffuser to help ease the kitty tension in your household.

-If Your Indoor Cat Feels Threatened By An Outdoor Intruder
+3. If Your Indoor Cat Feels Threatened by an Outdoor Intruder

 Outdoor cats, stray or owned, can certainly be a source of stress for your cat and cause them to spray.
-A pheromone product may be helpful in this situation as well.
+A pheromone product may be helpful in this situation.
 You can also try to cover windows or doors to prevent your cat from seeing the outdoor cat.

 If medical issues are ruled out, inappropriate urination is often related to litter box trouble.
 Like with spraying, you’ll need to thoroughly clean any spots where your cat has urinated inappropriately to prevent your cat from re-soiling the area.